kkodra/PEMFC-LQR/README.md

-# PEMFC-FPS LQR
+# Singular perturbation modeling and LQ control of PEMFC-FPS augmented model
-LQR controller for a PEMFC-FPS augmented model. *(Work in Progress)*
+Main features of the algorithms:

-1. A SP PEMFC-FPS is derived
+1. An augmented model has been created from a PEM fuel cell (PEMFC) and fuel processing system (FPS).
-2. Efficient decoupling of the SP using using algorithm based on Schur decomposition
+2. Said model has then been converted into its singularly perturbed (SP) equivalent.
-3. Controller design of the augmented SP system
+3. Efficient algorithm based on the Schur transformation developed to obtain SP form
-4. Controller design of slow and fast SP systems
+4. Sample LQR controllers designed for individual sub-systems of the SP PEMFC-FPS augmented model. *(Work in Progress)*